tommy44458/mosquitto-setup-jwt-auth/README.md

 # mosquitto_setup
-Auto install &amp; setup mosquitto broker in a Linux environment.
+Auto install & setup mosquitto broker and ACL policy using JWT auth in a Linux environment.

 ## Setup mosquitto